 The spatial overlap between NTT and spring Chinook and coho salmon during supplementation was quantified as the mean annual percent of the NTT distribution in sympatry with salmon (Table 3).
 Spatial overlap was determined annually at the sites indicated in Figure 1 and Table 4.
 These sites were used because they consistently had NTT in the years prior to supplementation.
 Annual NTT distribution was calculated from the sum of the rkm that NTT were present.
 The annual percent overlap was calculated as the number of rkm used by sympatric salmon divided by the number of rkm used by NTT.
-The mean percent overlap was the mean of the annual overlaps from 1999-2015 and was compared to the containment objectives for NTT.
+The mean percent overlap was the mean of the annual overlaps from 1999-2016 and was compared to the containment objectives for NTT.

-Bull trout that had the potential to overlap with salmon in the upper Yakima Basin were primarily located in the North Fork of the Teanaway River.
-The distribution of bull trout was determined by snorkeling and electrofishing conducted throughout the North Fork of the Teanaway River prior to 1999 (WDFW, unpublished data).
-The spatial overlap between bull trout and supplemented salmon in the North Fork of the Teanaway River was also inventoried by snorkeling and electrofishing.
+Bull trout that had the potential to overlap the geographic distribution of salmon have primarily been observed in the North Fork Teanaway River (prior to 2006).
+However, this population is now thought to have been extirpated given the last observation was recorded in 2005 and the population appeared to be decreasing steadily prior to that.
+The spatial overlap between bull trout and supplemented salmon in the North Fork of the Teanaway River was inventoried by snorkeling and electrofishing at that time.
 The entire 9.3 km rearing area of bull trout (1999 only) or a systematic sample of nine 1 km reaches (2000-2008) were snorkeled at night (Thurow et al. 2006) to determine if any salmon were present.
 The nine index sites sampled during 2000-2008 were 200 m long and were generally situated at 800 m intervals up the stream channel.
 During September, two divers with underwater lights, moved upstream and counted all fish observed.
 Additional snorkel surveys were conducted during the spring and summer to determine the maximum upstream distribution of spring Chinook and the presence of other species (see residuals methods).
 We also supplemented our snorkeling surveys with backpack electrofishing described below.

-Our index of abundance for bull trout in the North Fork Teanaway River indicate very few, if any, fish were present in the Teanaway Basin during the period 2006-2015.
-It is highly probable bull trout have been extirpated in the North Fork of the Teanaway River because they have not been observed for the last several years despite high effort sampling by the Yakima Species Interactions Studies crews as well as several other agencies (Meyer 2009, personal communication).
-We reprioritized our effort to determine bull trout abundance in 2009 by using our highest elevation electrofishing index site as a trigger to determine if snorkeling should be conducted.
-We established a linear relationship between our bull trout abundance index (snorkeling) and our electrofishing index site bull trout abundance estimates (electrofishing).
-The relationship indicates that in years bull trout were observed during our summer sampling in our North Fork Teanaway River index site, they were observed during our fall snorkeling surveys (P<0.05).
-In future years, we will snorkel index sites and establish an annual abundance index if 1) bull trout are encountered during our routine summer sampling, or 2) if spring chinook distribution expands upstream into index areas that contained bull trout in previous years.
+In 2009 we reprioritized our sampling effort to determine bull trout abundance by using our highest elevation electrofishing index site as a trigger to determine when snorkeling should be conducted.
+We established a simple linear relationship between our bull trout abundance index (snorkeling) and our electrofishing index site bull trout abundance estimates (electrofishing).
+The relationship indicates that in years bull trout were observed during our summer electrofishing in our North Fork Teanaway River index site, they were observed during our fall snorkeling surveys (P<0.05).
+We will use this relationship to inform us when we should conduct annual snorkel surveys.
+In future years, we will snorkel index sites and establish an annual abundance index if 1) bull trout are encountered during our routine summer electrofishing surveys, or 2) if spring chinook distribution expands upstream into index areas that contained bull trout in previous years.